cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 ### Page Titles

 Markdown cells of the <i>H1</i> type creates the titles of our website, not the `.yml` file.
-Let's use [SB125 Route Illustrations](https://sb125-route-illustrations--cal-itp-data-analyses.netlify.app/readme) to demostrate this.
+Let's use [SB125 Route Illustrations](https://sb125-route-illustrations--cal-itp-data-analyses.netlify.app/readme) to demonstrate this.

 - We can see that the [yml](https://github.com/cal-itp/data-analyses/blob/main/portfolio/sites/sb125_route_illustrations.yml) file lists the abbreviated county names as the parameter.
   <img src="section4_image5.png" width="350" />